What's onChristmasLocal directoryOffers & competitionsJobsHistoryMapFeatured

 Old Sodbury

 The village is within the Cotswolds Area of Outstanding Natural Beauty and is a focal point for footpath trails.
 Here the Frome Valley Walkway and the Jubilee Way meet the Cotswold Way National Trail.
-The Monarchs Way also passes nearby.
+The Monarch's Way also passes nearby.

 The river Frome rises in nearby Dodington Park (landscaped by Capability Brown) and crosses the railway on an aqueduct.
 It goes through the nearby town of Chipping Sodbury (2 miles away) and flows on to end up in the floating harbour at Bristol.

-The village contains several old buildings, a mill and park mentioned in the Domesday Book, a former turnpike cottage on the main road, an Elizabethan House and The Cross Hands was a coaching inn where horses were changed on the coach journey from Bath to Gloucester.
-Much older to the north of the village is an Iron Age Fort, the ramparts of which support some limestone flora.
+The village contains several old buildings: a mill and park mentioned in the Domesday Book, a former turnpike cottage on the main road, an Elizabethan house, and The Cross Hands was a coaching inn where horses were changed on the coach journey from Bath to Gloucester.
+Much older to the north of the village is an Iron Age Fort, the ramparts of which support limestone flora.
 Just to the west of the Church bumps in the ground show where the Manor Court used to be and below it at the bottom of the hillside are the remains of medieval fishponds.

 The images on this page have been kindly supplied by Richard Wilson.